ampl/ampl.github.io/docs/source/solvers/cplex/cplexmp.md

 acc:quadle
       Solver acceptance level for 'QuadConLE', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:sos1
+      Solver acceptance level for 'SOS1Constraint', default 2:

       0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible